USDA Enforcement Hammer Falls on Nation’s Largest Organic Factory DairyAugust 30th, 2007

 Mark, of course, was directly responsible for much of the onsite investigations and analysis of the farming operations and deserves huge thanks for his persistence and dedication to Cornucopia’s mission.

 We will be releasing more news and analysis when it becomes available.
-A photo gallery of Aurora’s factory-farms can be seen under our photo gallery link in our navigation column.
+A photo gallery of Aurora’s factory-farms can be seen here.

 What follows is the text of the news release issued by USDA on this matter.